awsdocs/aws-freertos-docs/doc_source/userguide/secure-sockets.md

 + A custom implementation of TCP/IP, and the FreeRTOS TLS layer with [mbedTLS](https://en.wikipedia.org/wiki/Mbed_TLS)
 + [FreeRTOS\+TCP](https://freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/index.html) and the FreeRTOS TLS layer with [mbedTLS](https://en.wikipedia.org/wiki/Mbed_TLS)

-The dependency diagram below shows the the reference implementation included with the FreeRTOS Secure Sockets library\.
+The dependency diagram below shows the reference implementation included with the FreeRTOS Secure Sockets library\.
 This reference implementation supports TLS and TCP/IP over Ethernet and Wi\-Fi with FreeRTOS\+TCP and mbedTLS as dependencies\.
 For more information about the FreeRTOS TLS layer, see [Transport Layer Security](security-tls.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/sockets-dependencies.png)